microsoft/pai/docs/rest-server/API.md

 ### `DELETE user group` (administrator only, basic authentication mode only)

-Administrator add a group to other user's grouplist.
+Administrator remove a group from other user's grouplist.

 *Request*